divyajeettt/tank-stars/README.md

-# tank-stars
+# About tank-stars

-Tank Stars is a clone of the popular mobile game, Tank Stars, built in Java.
+tank-stars is a clone of the popular mobile game, Tank Stars, built in Java.